 News and Notes for Tonight’s WWE NXT Episode

-WWE has announced that Lumis will challenge NXT North American Champion Damian Priest in tonight’s main event.
-There will also be new #1 contenders to NXT Tag Team Champions Breezango crowned as Roderick Strong and Bobby Fish take on Oney Lorcan and Danny Burch.

-A new promo for tonight’s show teased more from Moon, Storm and Lumis, who have made their returns since the “Takeover: 31” event.

-Stay tuned for more on tonight’s NXT show and be sure to join us for live coverage at 8pm ET.
+Stay tuned for updates on tonight’s NXT and be sure to join us for live coverage at 8pm ET.

 Follow Marc on Twitter at @this_is_marc.
 Send any news, tips or corrections to us by clicking here.